-Why are children baptized?
+Why are children baptised?

 Children receive baptism primarily to remove original sin, but can serve as a great family tradition to initiate one’s child into the faith of the family.
 Infant baptism has been debated for centuries.
 First, let us appeal to the Bible.
 John 3:5 says, “Jesus answered, ‘Amen, amen, I say to you, no one can enter the kingdom of God without being born of water and Spirit.’”
 Note that Jesus says “no one” can enter heaven in that passage.
 In the spirit of brevity here is the short answer straight from the Catechism:

 “The practice of infant Baptism is an immemorial tradition of the Church.
-There is explicit testimony to this practice from the second century on, and it is quite possible that, from the beginning of the apostolic preaching, when whole “households” received baptism, infants may also have been baptized.”
+There is explicit testimony to this practice from the second century on, and it is quite possible that, from the beginning of the apostolic preaching, when whole “households” received baptism, infants may also have been baptised.”
 (Acts 16:15,33; 18:8; 1 Corinthians 1:16).